Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Results

 \subsection{Nuclear evolution}

 In terms of nuclear evolution, models with massive ONe WDs may be seen as more energetic but otherwise similar versions of CO WD-NS mergers.
 Nuclear burning sets in during the phases when the WD is still intact and fully subsides by the end of our simulations.
 The bulk of the new elements gets synthesised during the early disc phase, which lasts about two orbital periods.
 This active burning phase starts when the WD is shredded into a long self-crossing filament and ends roughly when the initially eccentric disc material settles into a steady circular state.
 Nuclear synthesis is happening inside the circularisation radius.
-It affects ten to twenty thousand SPH particles depending on the model, or about ten to twenty per cent of the WD mass.
-The production of $^{56}{\rm Ni}$ persists for several periods longer into the disc evolution at a slower rate, in the vicinity of the NS, eventually saturating.
+For example, in model W, nuclear burning happens at distances of the order of $700\,{\rm km}$ from the NS accretor.
+At the same time, the characteristic size of SPH particles in this region, given by their kernel core radius, is of the order of $70\,{\rm km}$.
+Thus, the nuclear burning region is resolved well.
+The fact that nuclear burning is resolved may also be seen since nuclear burning affects ten to twenty thousand SPH particles depending on the model, or about ten to twenty per cent of the WD mass.
+The production of $^{56}{\rm Ni}$ persists for several periods longer into the disc evolution at a slower rate, in the vicinity of the NS, and eventually fully subsides.
 The innermost regions of the disc reach sufficiently high temperatures and densities that photo-disintegration takes place, producing about $0.02\,{\rm M}_\odot$ to about $0.1\,{\rm M}_\odot$ of $^4{\rm He}$, as well as between $7\cdot10^{-4}\,{\rm M}_\odot$ and $0.02\,{\rm M}_\odot$ of free neutrons, in strong dependence on the WD mass.
 The free neutrons may get captured by other elements shortly after the merger, thus modifying up to one per cent of all burning products, or decay into hydrogen.
-Nuclear reactions have a small energy budget compared to the gravitational binding energy of the particles, mostly because the reactions happen deeply in the potential well of the NS.
+However, due to the low total mass of free neutrons, the r-process, in which the seed $^{56}{\rm Ni}$ nuclei rapidly capture significant numbers of free neutrons, is very unlikely to happen.
+Nuclear reactions happen deeply in the potential well of the NS, have a small energy budget compared to the gravitational binding energy of the particles and are therefore dynamically unimportant.
 The low dynamical importance of nuclear reactions, in this case, justifies our approach of applying nuclear evolution only in the post-processing stage.

 Overall, ONe WD-NS mergers produce almost an order of magnitude larger amounts of most elements than CO WD-NS mergers.
 We summarise the trend in nuclear yields with mass immediately after the merger for all our models in Figure~\ref{fig:SPHYields}.
 The yield for $^{56}{\rm Ni}$ depends on the donor mass as $\sim$~M$_{\rm WD}^{~~~~3.4}$, based on a power-law fit.
 Other alpha-elements up to $^{40}{\rm Ca}$ as well as $^4{\rm He}$ show a similar trend.
 The scaling is stronger than E$_{\rm kin}/P_{\rm orb} \sim $~M$_{\rm WD}^{~~~~2}$, the typical rate of conversion of kinetic energy into heat during the merger, and is likely related to the sensitivity of nuclear reaction rates to the temperature and density.
 Additionally, we observe that more massive WDs lead to more abrupt production of the bulk of the elements.